In this three-part blog series, we share ten remote learning takeaways that can help OnCourse school districts prepare for 2020-2021.

 OnCourse-to-Google is only one possible avenue.
 The OnCourse Connect portal can be used to consolidate resources and experiences from tools like OneDrive, Flipgrid, EdPuzzle, and others.
 The OnCourse Classroom LMS also has its own powerful features, like a standards-aligned test bank with more than 100,000 tech-enhanced items.

 OnCourse's classroom message boards are moderated, which solves the harassment issues experienced by districts relying on relatively unconstrained Google Chat features.
 Another great benefit is that administrators gain oversight to monitor student activity, which was another function that was found to be sorely lacking in most district's remote learning programs.

 One major consequence of using free, decentralized tools is that school administrators have found themselves largely shut out of the remote learning experience.
 Administrators have lacked the transparency needed to understand how the student/parent experience is unfolding or how to best support teachers directly.

 This can be solved using the method described above; connecting all remote learning channels to a central hub, in this case the OnCourse SIS and Classroom LMS combo.
 Administrators can pull up the exact live view that any individual student or guardian is currently viewing, making it possible to understand and support their activity.

 This transparency has another major benefit.
 Once schools begin to reintegrate rigorous formative assessment, administrators can track how students, classrooms, or schools are progressing toward grade level standards, which is simply not possible in most free online tools.

-Formative assessment will be covered in Part 2, Adding Rigor to Remote Learning.
+Formative assessment will be covered in Part 2, Adding Reach and Rigor to Remote Learning.

-Subscribe below to receive Part 2 and 3 in your inbox.
+Subscribe below to receive Part 3 in your inbox.